microbus-io/fabric/docs/structure/examples.md

 # Package `examples`

-The `examples` package holds several examples that demonstrate how the framework can be used to create microservices.
+The `examples` package holds several examples that demonstrate how the `Microbus` framework is used to create microservices.
 When studying an example, start by looking at the `service.yaml` to get a quick overview of the functionality of the microservice.
 Then go deep into the code in `service.go`.
 All files with `-gen` in their name are code generated and can be ignored until you're ready to go deep into the internals of `Microbus`.

 * [Hello](../structure/examples-hello.md) demonstrates the key capabilities of the framework
 * [Calculator](../structure/examples-calculator.md) demonstrates functional handlers